 “After going through all of them soup to nuts with the same problem statement, Zylo stood out,” Horstmann says.
 “Zylo had more experience, more staff, and felt more like a more mature enterprise tool.”

-Zylo and Horstmann identified more than 170 SaaS applications within use at Moz.
-Zylo data shows that companies of five hundred employees or fewer can typically expect to find about 200 SaaS applications in use in their environment.
+Zylo and Horstmann identified more than 170 SaaS applications in use at Moz.
 Getting an accurate picture of both spending and inventory provided Horstmann and the Moz team a starting point to begin optimizing SaaS spend and management.

 Horstmann immediately identified nine unique SaaS applications that had been purchased by more than one team.
 Standardizing these applications under a single organization-wide contract created an immediate cost-saving win for Moz.